 Once set, click the Next button to continue.

 On the following page, you can add an alias plus an additional sender address.
-With these, the user can be allowed to send email using other addresses besides email attached to this mailbox.
+With these, the user can be allowed to send emails using other addresses besides the email attached to this mailbox.
 Leave them blank if you have no use cases for that.

 Then click the Submit button to create the mailbox.

 Afterwards, log out of the admin account and log in with the new simple user account.

 Once logged in, go to the Webmail section and click the Compose button.
 Use the webmail to test sending a mail to any other email address you have.
 If successful, you should see something like the below confirming the mail was sent.

 Then check your recipient email to see if the mail was delivered.
 Even with the appropriate sender and email authenticator records set, the mail might still arrive in the spam folder so don’t forget to check there if the message doesn’t appear momentarily.